 I think the greatest education in our lives can come from our life experiences and interactions with others.
 I've captured some of my experiences in my books, which you can see here.

 My formal education came from University of Florida (undergraduate) and later Prescott College, where I graduated with a Masters of Science in Mental Health Counseling with a concentration in Expressive Art Therapy.

 While in school, I completed a year-long (600+ hours) art therapy internship at a Tucson charter high school.
 I provided individual art therapy to adolescents (aged 14-22) and taught two art-therapy based classes for grief and identity development.

 Afterward, I competed an internship for mental health counseling at Tucson Counseling Associates (TCA).
 I provided over 500 hours of individual, couples, and family therapy.
 I worked primarily with adults on issues of anxiety, depression, identity, and relationship strain.

-I believe it is important for us as humans to allow space in our lives for things that recharge, replenish, and nourish the soul.
+I believe it is important for us to allow space in our lives for things that recharge, replenish, and nourish the soul.

-For me, those things include spending time in nature, connecting with my loved ones, exercising, reading, journaling, puzzling (that's right - I love puzzles!) and creating art.
-I love exploring new places and hunting down treasures for my art therapy practice.
+For me, those things include connecting with my loved ones, spending time in nature, exercising, reading, journaling, puzzling (that's right - I love puzzles!) and creating art.
+I also love exploring new places and hunting down unique art materials for my art therapy studio.